barbarer/py4e-int/_sources/iterations/peer_in.rst

 .. mchoice:: ctp-iterations-04_moreloops_13
    :author: Cynthia Taylor
    :practice: T
-   :answer_a: frontspaces = (n-r)/2, stars = r
+   :answer_a: frontspaces = (n-r) / 2, stars = r
-   :answer_b: frontspaces = n-r, stars = 2*r
+   :answer_b: frontspaces = n - r, stars = 2 * r
-   :answer_c: frontspaces = n-r, stars = 2*r - 1
+   :answer_c: frontspaces = n - r, stars = 2 * r - 1
-   :answer_d: frontspaces = r, stars = n-r
+   :answer_d: frontspaces = r, stars = n - r
    :answer_e: I don't know
    :correct: c
-   :feedback_a: Incorrect! (n-r)/2 can output a non-integer.
+   :feedback_a: Incorrect! (n - r) / 2 can output a non-integer.
 This will cause an error.
    :feedback_b: Incorrect!
 This will not print the correct pattern.
-For instance, take n=5 and r=1.
+For instance, take n = 5 and r = 1.
 To print the first row, we need 4 frontspaces and 1 star.
-But here, n-r = 4 and 2*r = 2
+But here, n-r = 4 and 2 * r = 2
    :feedback_c: Correct!
 This will print the correct pattern.
-For instance, take n=5 and r=1.
+For instance, take n = 5 and r = 1.
 To print the first row, we need 4 frontspaces and 1 star.
-Here, n-r = 4 and 2*r - 1 = 1
+Here, n-r = 4 and 2 * r - 1 = 1
    :feedback_d: Incorrect!
 This will not print the correct pattern.
-For instance, take n=5 and r=1.
+For instance, take n = 5 and r = 1.
 To print the first row, we need 4 frontspaces and 1 star.
-But here, r = 1 and n-r = 4.
+But here, r = 1 and n - r = 4.
    :feedback_e: Incorrect!
 For instance, to print the first row we need 4 frontspaces and 1 star.
-So, n-r = 5 - 1 = 4 and 2*r - 1 = 2*1 - 1 = 1.
+So, n - r = 5 - 1 = 4 and 2 * r - 1 = 2 * 1 - 1 = 1.

-   For n=5, what will be the values of frontspaces and stars in the following code to print-
+   For ``n = 5``, which of the following is the number of frontspaces and stars printed?

    .. code-block:: python

-      for r in range(1,n+1):
+      for r in range(1, n + 1):
           print(' ' * frontspaces, '*' * stars)

          *